KyleGospo/docs.bazzite.gg/src/General/Installation_Guide/dual_boot_setup_guide.md

 ### **A**) _Separate_ Drive Method

-> **Note**: This method is ideal for desktops and HTPCs, and would be inconvenient for handhelds unless planned to keep stationary.
+**This method is ideal for desktops and HTPCs, and would be inconvenient for handhelds unless planned to keep stationary.**

 Install Bazzite on a separate internal or external drive.